Pathos14489/llama-cpp-python-server/README.md

 ## How to Run

 Run via `python3 .\worker.py --model_path {model_path}` Model path should be the path to the GGUF file you want to run or a directory containing multiple GGUF files and JSON configuration files.
 `--first_model {model_slug}` is optional and specifies the first model to run.
 If not specified, the alphabetically first model in the directory will be run.
 If specified, the model must be in the directory.
+The `model_slug` is the name of the model file without the extension.
+For example, if the model is named `model.gguf`, the `model_slug` is `model`.

 ## Additional Arguments
 - `--n_gpu_layers {int}` is optional and specifies the number of layers to run on the GPU.
 Default is 99.